 I recently filmed a deer hunting legend of a buck for us at DHBB.
 It was a great experience and one I’ll never forget.
-I harvested a big deer an 11 pointer back in October with my bow and got to film my good friend and fellow DHBB Pro-staff member Troy for a week of getting after whitetails here in Kansas.
+I harvested a big deer an 11 pointer back in October with my bow.
+Then I got to film my good friend and fellow DHBB Pro-staff member Troy for a week of getting after whitetails here in Kansas.
 I have seen a lot of whitetails and some really nice bucks.
-As a matter of fact I saw the biggest buck I have ever seen in my life while in the woods, he was a real deer hunting legend in our minds that we were hoping to get a shot at.
+As a matter of fact I saw the biggest buck I have ever seen in my life while in the woods.
+He was a real deer hunting legend in our minds that we were hoping to get a shot at.

 Deer Hunting Legend

-I picked Troy up at the airport and it was raining and cold.
+I picked Troy up at the airport and it was raining and cold no need for sunglasses for sure on this day.
 We made a quick visit to Cabellas and then arrived at my house around lunch time.
 Troy got unpacked and we had some venison stew for lunch and then Troy shot his bow.
 We decided to hunt a different location than where we were getting the trail camera pictures of “Horn Donkey” because the wind was unfavorable.

-A few minutes after I did the calling I looked up and there is the biggest buck I have ever seen in my life standing about 35 yards away and it I can tell immediately it is “Horn Donkey” and he looks much bigger in the flesh than he does in photos!
+A few minutes after I did the calling I looked up and there is the biggest buck I have ever seen in my life standing about 35 yards away and it I can tell immediately it is “Horn Donkey” the deer hunting legend and he looks much bigger in the flesh than he does in photos!
 His mass was much bigger than I ever imagined.